remyclarke/BudgetBuddy-frontend/README.md

   <img src="https://res.cloudinary.com/dgifdj6nx/image/upload/t_Profile/v1711051183/TeaWhip10_zettiw.png" alt="Marlon!" width="300" height="300">

 Welcome to our quirky world of teapots disguised as vehicles!
-Our "Code 418" team of `Anita, Brenda, Kenneth & Marlon`, created a Full Stack application, `*TeaWhips*` using ReactJS, ExpressJS, PostgresSQL, pg-promise. `TeaWhips` is an e-commerce platform specializing in teapots shaped like vehicles.
-The app allows users to browse, purchase, review and enjoy a unique collection of whimsical teapot designs.
+Our "Code 418" team of `Anita, Brenda, Kenneth & Marlon`, created a Full Stack application, `*TeaWhips*` using ReactJS, ExpressJS, PostgresSQL, pg-promise. `TeaWhips` is our unique platform specializing in teapots shaped like vehicles.
+A fun fact: none of us even had a clue that this sort of thing exists.
+The idea was an organic one -- Kenneth has a love for cars, and was drumming-up an app idea based around an e-commerce site for that, but randomly Anita for some wild reason, interjected with an idea about teapots?
+You can't make this stuff up!
+So, all at once, we decided to Google search a combination between cars and teapots, and lo' and behold, there was such a thing as car-teapots, and thriving, vibrant all over Etsy!
+So there you have it, our app idea was born.

+The app allows users to register, browse, review and click around to enjoy a unique collection of whimsical teapot designs.
 Users can explore various vehicle-inspired teapots and infuse their tea time with a touch of novelty and personality.
 The app caters to tea/teapot enthusiasts who appreciate creativity and novelty in their tea accessories, offering a curated selection of teapots designed to delight and inspire.

 In addition, the four of us also worked closely together, practicing and using the following below **Project Tools & Skills**:
 - React Hooks